Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 Siberian State Aerospace University

-named after academician M. F. Reshetnev
+named after Academician M. F. Reshetnev

-Department of Engineering Ecology
+Department of Environmental Engineering

-Discipline: Life safety
+Discipline: Life Safety

-Topic: Modern waste recycling technologies
+Topic: Modern waste processing technologies

 Performed: